 As far as the physical network itself, it is decentralized in its orientation in many ways, often more so than we see today.
 The topographic layout of Earth makes many things logically obvious as far as structure placement.
-People, being social, naturally have an interest to have some kind of community centralization; the existence of providing certain energy areas, such as for solar/wind/geothermal/hydro, carve out their own locations logically; extraction, production and distribution networks also have a topographical logic inherent as efficiency mandates we keep such facilitates as close to each other as possible, reducing energy waste and transport; etc.
+People, being social, naturally have an interest to have some kind of community centralization; the existence of certain energy providing areas, such as for solar/wind/geothermal/hydro, carve out their own locations logically; extraction, production and distribution networks also have a topographical logic inherent as efficiency mandates we keep such facilitates as close to each other as possible, reducing energy waste and transport; etc.

 Cities themselves will change in two major ways.
-For one, the construction and networking of the internal city system will seek to meet the highest state of technical efficiency possible, including sustainable infrastructure, homes, production/distribution networks and the like, taking the systems basis into direct account.803 Secondly,

-802 The subject of "enforcement" and how such an act is dealt with, will be talked about in the essay Lifestyle, Freedom and The Humanity Factor it is expected that due to the evolution of ephemeralization, a given city will produce all regional goods locally.
+For one, the construction and networking of the internal city system will seek to meet the highest state of technical efficiency possible, including sustainable infrastructure, homes, production/distribution networks and the like, taking the systems basis into direct account.
+[804] Secondly, it is expected that due to the evolution of ephemeralization, a given city will produce all regional goods locally.
 Management of the city on the level of broad infrastructure, such as where to put a bridge, will also be a regional decision making process, set in motion by the direct democracy, CDS system.
-Land allocation works the same way, even though that is a larger subject, which is addressed in the essay "Post-Scarcity Trends, Capacity and Efficiency".
+Land allocation works the same way, even though that is a larger subject, which is addressed in the essay Post-Scarcity Trends, Capacity and Efficiency.